Meenakshysabu/Tata-Data-Visualization-Internship/README.md

-# 📊 Tata Group - Data Visualisation
-### 🔍 *Empowering Business with Effective Insights* — Job Simulation
+# 📊 Tata Group - Data Visualisation:Empowering Business with Effective Insights Job Simulation

 This repository contains my work from the **Tata Data Visualization Virtual Experience Program** hosted on **Forage**.
 The program simulated a real-world data analytics scenario, focusing on deriving business insights from retail data using tools like Excel, Power BI, and Tableau.